About the Office of Administrative Hearings

 OAH offers the people of Washington a convenient, easy to navigate system to request and receive fair and impartial hearings on their appeals of government actions.
 OAH is the preferred neutral forum for Washingtonians to resolve their disputes with state and local government agencies.

-OAH Strategic Plan defines long-term strategic goals and strategic objectives over the next four years.
+OAH Strategic Plan defines long-term strategic goals and strategic objectives over the next five years.
 The strategic goals are broad, long-term outcomes aimed to further the Agency mission.

 OAH Data Reports